rkelson/metadata-asset-tracking-tool/metadata/political/vista_ballot_areas.md

 ### How reliable and accurate is the dataset?

-This dataset represents the most current and complete compilation of precincts and subprecincts in Utah.
+This dataset represents the most current and complete compilation of voting precincts and subprecincts in Utah.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions concerning this dataset.

 ## Credits